Anna Louise Macready1

 William Charles Macready was born on 3 March 1793.1 He was the son of William Macready and Christina Ann Birch.2 He married, firstly, Catherine Frances Atkins on 24 June 1823.1 He married, secondly, Cecile Louise Frederica Spencer, daughter of Henry Spencer, on 3 April 1860.1 He died on 27 April 1873 at age 80.1

-He was educated at Rugby School, Rugby, Warwickshire, England.1 An actor.
-He was arguably the leading rival of Kean, notably as Othello, King John, Richard III, Romeo and William Tell, also a manager (especially Covent Garden 1837).1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He was an actor, He was arguably the leading rival of Kean, notably as Othello, King John, Richard III, Romeo and William Tell.1 He was theatre manager of Covent Garden in 1837.1

-He was educated at Rugby School, Rugby, Warwickshire, England.1 An actor.
-He was arguably the leading rival of Kean, notably as Othello, King John, Richard III, Romeo and William Tell, also a manager (especially Covent Garden 1837).1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He was an actor, He was arguably the leading rival of Kean, notably as Othello, King John, Richard III, Romeo and William Tell.1 He was theatre manager of Covent Garden in 1837.1

 Child of William Charles Macready and Cecile Louise Frederica Spencer